-These sample difficulty numbers are offered as a suggestion for the range of challenges that low-level characters may face.
-When selecting a difficulty number for a task, remember that first level characters will have +1 or +2 to the dice roll if they have a suitable talent; an additional +1 if the task relates to their calling.
+Table 1 offers sample difficulty numbers as a suggestion for the range of challenges that low-level characters may face.
+When selecting a difficulty number for a task, bear in mind that first level characters will add somewhere between +0 and +3 to the dice roll.